link1905/system-design-101/content/docs/system-administration/system-monitoring/_index.md

 ![](load-testing.png)

-This data helps ensure the application's performance targets can be met.
-Combined with the application's specific requirements (such as those defined in a [Service Level Agreement — SLA](https://en.wikipedia.org/wiki/Service-level_agreement)).
+Combined with the application's specific requirements (such as those defined in a [Service Level Agreement — SLA](https://en.wikipedia.org/wiki/Service-level_agreement)), this data helps ensure the application's performance targets can be met.
-For instance, *the application's average response time must not exceed 1 second*, a **safe operational range** for metrics like CPU usage can be relatively defined.
+For instance, *the application's average response time must not exceed 1 second*, a safe operational range for metrics like CPU usage can be relatively defined.

 ### Scaling Stategies